Trailridge Runners 4WD Club Newsletter

 - Update calendar of events.
 Leaders to inform club on changes made to the online calendar.

-- Review of the Rock Junction event in Grand Junction.
+- Review of the Hole In The Rock trip.

 - Close meeting.